First image of Ava reading outside Vause

 • How much they can comfortably borrow and service.

-• How much money they have saved and available.
+• How much money have they saved and is available?

 • Whether the improvements will add value - and if so, how much?